meom-group/eophis/README.md

 ## Demonstration cases

-Here is a list of repositories containing realizations of coupled runs between different geophysical models and ML models deployed by Eophis:
+Those projects use Eophis:
-- [Morays](https://github.com/morays-community) : coupled experiments with ocean codes
+- [Morays](https://github.com/morays-community) : Python scripts deployed in ocean models with Eophis

 ## How to cite

 [![DOI](https://zenodo.org/badge/713480336.svg)](https://doi.org/10.5281/zenodo.13852038)

-Please above DOI or **Cite this repository** button in the **About** section of the repository
+Please use above DOI or **Cite this repository** button in the **About** section of the repository

 ## License

 Copyright &copy; IGE-MEOM

 Eophis is distributed under the [MIT License](https://github.com/meom-group/eophis/blob/main/LICENSE).